 This is not to say that you need to go out and buy a whole new wardrobe.
 Go for quality over quantity.
 One or two well-chosen business suits will serve you well all the way to the first day on the job and beyond.
-Then, when you are making some money (and have a chance to see what the standard "uniform" is for the company), you can begin to round out your wardrobe.
+Then, when you are making some money (and have a chance to see what the standard "uniform" is for the company from an inside perspective), you can begin to round out your wardrobe.
 For now, no one will fault you for wearing the same sharp outfit each time you interview.
 If you desire some variety within a limited budget, you might consider varying your shirt/blouse/tie/accessories as a simple way to change your look without breaking your wallet.

 For those of you who need a quick review of the basics, follow these guidelines for successful interview dress: